Diksha0510/Spam_Classifier/README.md

   Python libraries - sklearn, pandas, numpy, matplotlib

 Method:

-  TfisVectorizer is used for feature extraction.
+  TfidVectorizer is used for feature extraction.
   Multinomial Naive Bayes model is used for training the dataset.

 Input: